When Do Curricula Work?: Discussion

 \section{Discussion}

 In this work, we established the phenomena of \emph{implicit curricula}, which suggests that examples are learned in a consistent order.
-We further ran extensive experiments over three datasets, CIFAR10, CIFAR100, and FOOD101 and showed that while curricula are not helpful in standard training settings, easy-to-difficult ordering can be beneficial when training with a limited time budget or noisy labels.
+We further ran extensive experiments {over four datasets, CIFAR10, CIFAR100, FOOD101 and FOOD101N} and showed that while curricula are not helpful in standard training settings, easy-to-difficult ordering can be beneficial when training with a limited time budget or noisy labels.

-We acknowledge that despite training more than 22,000 models on CIFAR-like and FOOD101 datasets, our empirical investigation is still limited by the computing budget.
+We acknowledge that despite training more than 25,000 models on CIFAR-like and FOOD101(N) datasets, our empirical investigation is still limited by the computing budget.
 That limitation forced us to choose between diversity in the choice of orderings and pacing functions as opposed to diversity in the tasks type, task scale, and model scale.
-Our strategic choice of limiting the datasets to CIFAR-10/100 and FOOD-101 allowed us to focus on a wide range of curricula and pacing functions, which was very informative.
+Our strategic choice of limiting the datasets to CIFAR-10/100 and FOOD-101(N) allowed us to focus on a wide range of curricula and pacing functions, which was very informative.
 As a result, our general statements are more robust with respect to the choice of curricula -- which is the main object of study in this paper -- but one should be careful about generalizing them to tasks/training regimes that are not similar to those included in this work.